 3) have filled out a current-year pledge card, actively making a financial promise to support the life of the church.

-If a member of Grace Church further desires to be a member of the ACNA and potentially serve on the vestry (the elected council of advisors to the pastor) of Grace Church, the rite of confirmation or (if confirmed in another tradition) reception into the ACNA by the Bishop is required.
+If a member of Grace Church further desires to be a member of the ACNA or be eligible to serve on the vestry (the elected council of advisors to the pastor) of Grace Church, the rite of confirmation or (if confirmed in another tradition) reception into the ACNA by the Bishop is required.